roman-milk/roman-milk.github.io/teacher-teacher.md

  Anita smiled as she watched her sister squirm as the effects of the nipple clamps pushed her sister's body into hyper drive.
 She then slid her hand down and touched Susanna's clit, only just brushing it.
 Susanna's entire body went rigid as soon as her finger touched the extended nub.

  Susanna was hyperventilating as all the sensations wracking her body were overwhelming.
 Just as she started to calm down, Anita grabbed a crop and smacked it down on Susanna's exposed cunt.
-Report_Story #3